kirankumaritth/DevSecOps-2025/003-Ansible for Configuration Management.md

 └── setup-devsecops.yml
 ```

 Each role (e.g., `docker/`, `k3s/`) would contain its own set of tasks, defaults, and handlers.
-You can then include the roles in the main playbook.
+You can then include the roles in the main playbook:

 ```yaml
 ---